markkampe/Alarm/README.md

      that have gone into this system).

-   - Even if I insisted on building everything myself, an alarm system built on a newer SoC (e.g. Raspberry Pi, BeagleBone) the interface could have been a web-server with maps, status indications and an event log.
+   - Even if I insisted on building everything myself, an alarm system built on a newer SoC (e.g. Raspberry Pi, BeagleBone) could have implemented the interface as a web-server with maps, status indications and an event log.

 But I grew up in the 60's and had wanted to build this panel for a long time.
 *Damn the obsolescence!
 Full speed ahead!*